Jakaria-Akash-Jewel/AI-based-sentiment-analyser/README.md

 It allows users to input any sentence and instantly receive a sentiment prediction—Positive, Negative, or Neutral—along with a confidence score.

 🚀 Features -
-🧠 Uses the distilbert-base-uncased-finetuned-sst-2-english model
+🧠 Uses the distilbert-base-uncased-finetuned-sst-2-english model.
-📊 Provides real-time sentiment analysis with confidence score 💻 Easy-to-use web interface
+📊 Provides real-time sentiment analysis with confidence score.
+💻 Easy-to-use web interface.
-⚡ Fast performance with caching
+⚡ Fast performance with caching.
-❤️ Clean design with user-friendly feedback
+❤️ Clean design with user-friendly feedback.

 🛠️ How It Works -
 The user types a sentence into the input box.